DataGeniusTools/eric/README.md

 ---
 **NOTE**

-This is a stable version with comprehensive testing and modular architecture.
+This is a stable version with comprehensive testing, modular architecture, and optimized project structure.

+**Features:**
+- ✅ 99 Tests with 100% success rate
+- ✅ Clean Code architecture with separated concerns
+- ✅ Optimized project structure with logical file organization
+- ✅ Comprehensive component testing
+- ✅ Integration tests for end-to-end workflows

 ---